MicrosoftDocs/security/operations/siem-xdr-overview.md

 In this diagram:

-A common attack order of a phishing scenario is demonstrated and the corresponding Microsoft security products in place in defend assets from the attack.
+A common attack order of a phishing scenario is demonstrated and the corresponding Microsoft security products in place to defend assets from the attack.

 Summary of the attack order: